microsoft/pxt-adafruit/docs/lessons/dice-roll/quiz-answers.md

 # dice roll quiz answers

-Create a dice when the BBC micro:bit is shaken
+Create a dice when the @boardname@ is shaken

 These are the answers to the [dice roll quiz](/lessons/dice-roll/quiz).